tanujlalwani/portfolio/src/assets/posts/the-aditi-wall/post.md

 <div class="post-body">

+## Introduction

-<div class="introduction">The Aditi Wall is a modern, digital revival of the print magazine by the same name, published by the students of Mallya Aditi.
-With a focus on a minimalistic design and engaging content, The Aditi Wall aims to reinvigorate the community’s passions for sharing their unique perspectives through high quality journalism in a form adapted for the 21st century.</div>
+<p class="introduction">The Aditi Wall is a modern, digital revival of the print magazine by the same name, published by the students of Mallya Aditi.
+With a focus on a minimalistic design and engaging content, The Aditi Wall aims to reinvigorate the community’s passions for sharing their unique perspectives through high quality journalism in a form adapted for the 21st century.</p>

 ---